Comedy and tragedy in Cretan and Heptanesian theatre

 3. Iphigenia (AD 1720) by Petros Katsaitis

-Despite its diversion from the Cretan tradition, Iphigenia maintains certain dependencies from Cretan drama: Katsaitis still follows a five-act division in political verse; he introduces the typical “dance of the maidens” in the same way as this was used in Erophili; and finally, he uses the Cretan dialect, which he enriches with Heptanesian idioms.
+Despite its diversion from the Cretan tradition, Iphigenia maintains certain dependencies on Cretan drama: Katsaitis still follows a five-act division in political verse; he introduces the typical “dance of the maidens” in the same way as this was used in Erophili; and finally, he uses the Cretan dialect, which he enriches with Heptanesian idioms.
 Various rhyme-forms from Erophili are copied directly into Iphigenia, such as the rhyming bi-poles ‘κάμω- γάμο’ (do-wedding), ‘ονομάζω- κράζω’ (to name-to call), ομάδι- Άδη (group-Hades) (Pouchner 1984, 192-8).

 Summary and conclusions